-“The Odd Couple” (female version) is the second in a trilogy of plays presented by Oil Lamp Theater in 2018 that represent stories about women told by women.
+“The Odd Couple” (female version) is the second in a trilogy of plays presented by Oil Lamp Theater in 2018 that represent stories about women.

 Unger and Madison are at it again!
 Florence Unger and Olive Madison, that is, in Neil Simon’s hilarious contemporary comic classic: the female version of The Odd Couple.
 Instead of the poker party that begins the original version, Ms. Madison has invited the girls over for an evening of Trivial Pursuit.
 The Pidgeon sisters have been replaced by the two Constanzuela brothers.
 But the hilarity remains the same.

-Please note there is no performance on Friday July 20 as Oil Lamp Theater will be participating in the Greetings from Glenview Road street fair.
+Please note there is no performance on Friday July 20 as Oil Lamp Theater will be participating in the Greetings from Glenview Road street fair from 6-9pm.
+Stop by Oil Lamp Theater and take in our short play that night “Family Game Night” that runs every 20 minutes.
+Also our complimentary chocolate chip cookies.

 The Odd Couple (Female Version) is Neil Simon’s adaptation of his timeless hit that originally premiered on Broadway in 1965 and ran for over 960 performances.
 In this version, Simon re-imagines Oscar Madison and Felix Unger, his famous polar opposites, as independent women living in New York City during the go-go 1980s.
 Here, Olive Madison is the carefree, sloppy one and Florence Unger is the finicky, obsessive-compulsive neatnik.